By Simon Jackson.

 A crowd of 125,000 people were at Epsom on Derby Day, a 5,000 increase on the 120,000 that were on hand at the Surrey racecourse to see Australia win the 2014 Derby.

-The record number at Epsom was also the highest ever one-day crowd at a British sporting event.
+The record number at Epsom was also one of the highest ever one-day crowds at a British sporting event.

 “We have had a fantastic day, crowned by the people’s favourite, Frankie Dettori, winning the Investec Derby on Golden Horn in impressive fashion,” Rupert Trevelyan, the regional director of Jockey Club Racecourses London, said.